raddad772/raddad772.github.io/_posts/2022-06-17-emulating-in-javascript.md

 You can see this is getting laborious.

+There’s other permutations I’m not covering explicitly too, like the difference between load absolute and store absolute.

-If you know anything about modern processors, you will know that running quickly on them depends on speculative execution.
-Ifs are one of your greatest enemies, and that does prove true even when they are interpreting a language like Python or Javascript.
+If you know anything about modern processors, you will know that running quickly on them depends heavily on speculative execution.
+Their super long pipelines slow to a crawl if they mix the prediction of an if statement.
+If statements are one of your greatest enemies, and that does prove true even when speaking about interpreted or JIT virtualized languages like Python or JavaScript.

-Instead, you could write a bunch of different versions of INC:
+Instead of using if’s, you could write a bunch of different versions of INC:

 ```
 function INCA() {